The amount of beauty advice and makeup tips is endless, and it's hard to know what you should be doing.

 We have asked some of the best experts in the makeup and beauty industry to give us their number one tip.
-From makeup artists, models to full-time beauty bloggers we are sure you will find some great advice in here that you can to add to your beauty regime.
+From makeup artists, models to full-time beauty bloggers, we are sure you will find some great advice in here that you can to add to your beauty regime.

-My favourite beauty top tip:
+My favourite beauty and makeup tips:

 Mixing foundation with moisturiser is an easy way to lighten your coverage options if you already have a fuller coverage foundation.

 I am a firm believer that less is more when it comes to makeup but if you don’t like going au natural, rather than a heavy foundation, look for a tinted moisturiser, BB or CC Cream and use with concealer.
-There are heaps of natural and organic ones around now which offer good coverage but are still quite light.
+There are heaps of natural and organic ones around now which offer excellent coverage but are still quite light.

-Be light handed - less is more - you can always add it's harder to remove.
+Be light-handed - less is more - you can always add it's harder to remove.

-Have the correct pallet and colors.
+Have the correct pallet and colours.

 *Make sure you blend.